 Before coming to Gann, Lily taught in the New York City public schools and served in a number of non-profits focused on increasing educational equity.
-Lily is a graduate of Brown University, Bank Street College of Education, and UMass Boston, and is completing her doctorate in education at Northeastern University.
+Lily is a graduate of Brown University, Bank Street College of Education, UMass Boston, and the doctoral program in Education at Northeastern University.
+Lily is the founder of Aster Weeks, a teacher writing program, and author of numerous publications about the practice of teaching and learning.
 Lily is married to Rabbi Hillel Greene (New Jew ’00) and they are the parents of two young children.

 Chief Financial and Operations Officer firstname.lastname@example.org